Narcotics Anonymous: Approaches of other twelve-step groups

 NA is unusual but not unique in its focus on the symptom/substance not being the core problem, but rather the disease of addiction, as is stated in the NA Step 1.
 In NA, it does not matter what substance you used, and alcohol is seen as a drug.
 12-step groups differ in their approach to the treatment of addiction and recovery.
 Alcoholics Anonymous "is a program for alcoholics who seek freedom from alcohol" but does refer to "some AA members who have misused drugs...in such a manner as to become a threat to the achievement and maintenance of sobriety" and mentions that drugs can "create a dependence just as devastating as dependence on alcohol".
-However, according to AA literature, "only those with a desire to stop drinking may attend closed meetings."
-Anyone at all may attend an open meeting of Alcoholics Anonymous, but non-alcoholics attend as observers.
 Cocaine Anonymous originally formed to address the special needs of cocaine addicts, but "is not a drug specific fellowship" and "welcomes anyone with a drug or alcohol problem and offers a solution".
 CA's program involves abstaining from cocaine "and all other mind-altering substances", thus taking the same stance as NA pertaining to abstinence from all drugs, including alcohol and marijuana.
 Methadone Anonymous is similar to NA, but considers the use of methadone to be a tool of recovery and not a drug.
 NA has no opinion on these groups, as these are outside issues and the traditions suggest against taking a definitive stand on outside issues.